Microsoft/azure-docs.pt-pt/articles/migrate/troubleshoot-assessment.md

 ## <a name="dependency-visualization-in-azure-government"></a>Visualização da dependência no Governo de Azure

-A Azure Migrate depende do Mapa de Serviço para a funcionalidade de visualização de dependência.
-Uma vez que o Mapa de Serviços não está disponível no Governo de Azure, esta funcionalidade não está disponível no Governo de Azure.
+A análise da dependência baseada em agentes não é apoiada no Governo de Azure.
+Por favor, use análise de dependência sem agente.

 ## <a name="dependencies-dont-show-after-agent-install"></a>Dependências não mostram após a instalação do agente